omarcostahamido/rneil-www/README.md

 Portfolio site for bonsai artist, Ryan Neil.
-Built with Webpack, Netlify, React, and Contentful
+Built with Webpack, Netlify, React, and Prismic by Kendall Strautman.
+Designed by Brian Swarthout.